 Fear Factor: 5

-Although many people visit Chichen Itza on day-trips from Cancun, Merida is the gateway to comprehensive exploration of Uxmal and other significant Mayan ruins scattered across the state of Yucatan.
+Although many people visit Chichen Itza on day trips from Cancun, Merida is the gateway to a comprehensive exploration of Uxmal and other significant Mayan ruins scattered across the state of Yucatan.
 Merida is a quiet, charming city, and the main ruins have well-organized tours and visitor’s centers, as well as guards.
 In addition to hotels in Merida, the Yucatan has a number of colonial-era haciendas that have been converted into small resorts.
 Mayan villagers are welcoming.
 Here again, it’s not a good idea to drive on unlighted roads at night, but central Merida’s busy colonial-era streets are safe to stroll at night.
 “Mexico is a large country… deciding not to travel “to Mexico” because of violence is like saying you won’t go to New York because of a murder in Denver,” says Merida resident Ellen Fields. ” Yes, there are places in Mexico where violence is on the rise.
-Where I live, Merida on the Yucatan Peninsula, and the nearby Mayan Riviera, has not seen this violence and is a very safe place to visit or to live.”
+Where I live, Merida on the Yucatan Peninsula, and the nearby Mayan Riviera, have not seen this violence and is a very safe place to visit or to live.”

 Fear Factor: 4.75

 No one thinks twice about visiting our nation’s capital, and the same should go for Mexico’s capital.
 In 2008, Mexico City had a homicide rate of nine for every 100,000 people, while Washington D.C. had a rate of more than 30 per 100,000 — over three times higher.
 Visitors to Mexico City should exercise the same precautions taken in any of the world’s big cities; sticking to busy, central areas and remaining aware of one’s surroundings.
 It’s very important to take only radio-issued taxis or taxis from official stands, never the “libre” (independent) or Volkswagen cabs, as there have been many instances of robbery and kidnapping.
-Don’t walk at night except short distances on busy streets.
-This is an exciting city full of museums, art galleries and fabulous restaurants, not to be missed.
+Don’t walk at night except for short distances on busy streets.
+This is an exciting city full of museums, art galleries, and fabulous restaurants, not to be missed.
 Most people include a visit nearby to the majestic ruins of Teotihuacan, which are well patrolled and perfectly safe, with a visitor’s center and organized guides.